 The help pages at census.gov.uk explain how you can get help.
 These include general guidance, language assistance and a wide range of accessible formats including video and audio guides (English and Welsh).
-You can also phone the contact centre on 0800 141 2021 or visit one of our support centres offering assistance.

 What happens if I don't complete my questionnaire?